sandwichfarm/nostrawl/README.md

 > early alpha. the example works, but no tests are written yet.
 Also the PQueueAdapter is not yet implemented.
-Also, not yet on npm so those install instructions don't work. sns.
+Also, not yet on npm so those install instructions don't work.
 # nostrawl
 > Trawl [/trɔːl/]
 > 1. an act of fishing with a trawl net or seine.